A look at how transformational change themes apply in practice, with case studies providing practical examples

 GJ: Absolutely.
 Let’s just take the opposite of dreams, so you don’t believe in difference, you believe in sameness.
 Don’t believe in honesty, you believe in telling lies.
 You don’t believe in adding value, you believe in extracting value.
 Don’t believe in authenticity, you believe in inauthenticity.
 You would like work to be meaningless and by the way you’d like to drown in a fog of rules.
 No. You see the opposite isn’t very desirable at all is it?

-Introductory guidance covering the evolution and objectives of job design, the factors affecting it, and the approaches to designing jobs
+Explore the evolution and objectives of job design, the factors affecting it, and the different approaches to designing jobs